Heldaeus/ravamp/README.md

 ## Description

-I designed this preset with the intention of maturing the in-game appearance of Ravenfield.
+I designed this preset with the goal of refining the in-game appearance of Ravenfield.
 There is nothing but love for the game here but I’m sure we can all agree the default appearance has… *quirks*.
-This config, in my opinion, ameliorates these quirks, makes the base game far more enjoyable to play and less visually fatiguing.
+This config, in my opinion, ameliorates these quirks, makes the base game less visually fatiguing and more enjoyable to play.

 #### Warning